Kids...Having Fun...Paying it Forward...Making a Difference

 “Our area is rich with exciting programs and extracurricular activities however many of these programs are not able to offer scholarships for those with financial need.
 Prior to the founding of the SKJAJA Fund, participation in many of these activities was not possible for children with limited financial resources.” – Angela Snider, on behalf of the CHCCS School Social Workers

-SKJAJA is focused on connecting kids in families with limited resources to the community through extra curricular activities and community service.
-SKJAJA helps students uncover their passions and bridges the gaps by paying for activities which aren’t covered by scholarships.
+SKJAJA is a community-funded nonprofit that enables kids to participate in extracurricular activities they might not otherwise be able to enjoy.
+SKJAJA helps students ignite their spark and bridges the gap by paying for activities which aren’t covered by scholarships.
 But, it’s not just about the sports, or arts, or academics.
-In return for the funding received, grant recipients must “pay it forward” through a community service project.
-Often, that connection with the community continues long after the requirement is fulfilled.
+Grant recipients “pay it forward” in the community, and often that connection with the community continues long after the pay it forward is complete.

 What do we fund?
 SKJAJA bridges the gap, by paying for activities that aren’t covered by scholarships or other sources: